mendersoftware/mender-artifact/Documentation/artifact-format-v3.md

 File extension: `.mender`

-Depending on the version of the artifact the format might be as a tree below.
+The tree below describes the layout of files inside the main file, which is hosted inside a standard tar archive.

 Note that there are some restrictions on ordering of the files, described in the "Ordering" section.